Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-Unlike RLC or bitmap format, decoding a CSR-coded tensor can require a two-step processing of metadata.
-This is because, the first processing step locates a row by iterating over $ptr$, which determines the region of corresponding NZs \cite{han2016eie}, and the next step looks among the NZs of the row and determines desired NZ element with the matching column index.
-Thus, decoding an NZ from $val$ can require iterating over $ptr$, a subtraction of $ptr$ values, and additional look-up in $idx$ for matching the column index, which can lead to a two-step decoding.
-Note that accelerators can efficiently process CSR-coded tensors with row-wise processing where $ptr$ is accessed once for fetching each row of NZs and then a decoding mechanism repeatedly iterates over $idx$ (to locate column positions).
-The ability of flexible row-wise indexing makes CSR a preferred choice over COO for operations on a sparse matrix, since iterating over different rows of COO-coded matrix can be difficult.
+Decoding a CSR-encoded tensor can require a two-step processing of metadata.
+The first step locates NZs of a row by iterating over $ptr$, and the next step locates an NZ element in the NZs of the row through the column index.
+Accelerators efficiently process CSR-coded matrices row-wise such that $ptr$ is accessed once for fetching each row, and then the decoder iterates through $idx$ (to locate column positions).

-A few other variants of CSR are also used.
-For example, contiguous elements in $ptr$ array need to store the same values, when consecutive rows contain all zeros.
-This redundancy is eliminated by the doubly compressed sparse row (DCSR) format \cite{buluc2008representation} which achieves additional compression for hyper-sparse matrices by storing metadata for only those rows which contain NZs.
-Unlike CSR, the block CSR (BCSR) \cite{im1998model} stores a dense block of tensor elements in $val$, if any block (with pre-determined block-size) contains an NZ element.
-BCSR format improves storage efficiency by avoiding storing the blocks with all zeros while providing opportunities for accelerating the data as dense regions.
-Thus, BCSR-coded tensors can be efficiently executed not only on conventional processors but also on hardware accelerators (which requires additional support for appropriately indexing dense regions e.g., \cite{asgari2019eridanus}).
+CSR variants can improve efficiency further.
+For example, $ptr$ stores duplicate values when consecutive rows are zero.
+Doubly CSR (DCSR) \cite{buluc2008representation} eliminates this redundancy and achieves additional compression for hyper-sparse matrices.
+Block CSR (BCSR) \cite{im1998model} stores a block of elements in $val$, if the block contains at least one NZ.
+As Fig. \ref{fig::sparse-data-encodings}(k) shows, in BCSR, $idx$ indicates the column index of a block, and $ptr$ informs about the number of dense blocks located in the same rows.
+BCSR avoids storing blocks of all zeros and populates dense regions, and hence suitable for encoding block-sparse structured weight tensors.
+Thus, BCSR-coded tensors can be efficiently executed not only on conventional processors but also on hardware accelerators (with additional support for appropriately indexing dense regions, e.g., \cite{asgari2019eridanus}).